tubaplayerdis/BRCE/README.md

 ### Todo:

  - Fix weather commands to look more realistic
- - Remove traces of speed command and remove it from helplist and readme
+ - Remove traces of speed command and remove it from helplist
  - Bug test with a closed and open beta.
+ - Create showcase video (?)

 ### Commands